Square Register troubleshooting

-Make sure that the USB cable is plugged in properly into both the customer display and the bottom of Register.
+Make sure that the USB cable is plugged in properly into both the customer display and the bottom of the register.

 See if docking the customer display works.
-This can help us diagnose whether there is an issue with the undocked position only (it is possible that there is an issue with the cable that connects to two devices).
+This can help us diagnose whether there is an issue with the undocked position only (it’s possible that there’s an issue with the cable that connects to two devices).

 Most display issues, such as a few common ones listed below, are resolved by undocking/docking or unplugging/plugging in the customer display.
 You can also reboot the system by using the power on the bottom edge of Square Register.

 Customer display frozen on one screen.

 Customer display stuck on the Square logo.